nautobot/nautobot-app-device-onboarding/docs/dev/onboarding_extensions.md

 - `onboarding_class` (mandatory)
 - `ext_result` (optional).

 In `onboarding_class` attribute, you have to return a custom class that defines your onboarding methods.
-This is useful, as you might want to onboard devices in multiple different ways and `onboarding_class` acts as an distinguisher here.
+This is useful, as you might want to onboard devices in multiple different ways and `onboarding_class` acts as a distinguisher here.

 The `ext_result` attribute allows to collect and store any data while the device connection is active.
 Your custom `OnboardingClass` will be initiated with `driver_addon_result` attribute containing the value of `ext_result`.